ptrbroz/markdowntest/readme.md

 The change of output signal frequency is accomplished by reconfiguring the [ALTPLL (phase-locked loop)](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/ug/ug_altpll.pdf) entity used in the design.

 The PLL uses the onboard 50MHz clock to derive the clock used for driving the logic of channels.
 Let's call the frequency of this clock F_Logic.
-To enable the resolution of 1/360 of signal period, F_Logic is always 360 times higher than the frequency of the output signal (F_Out).
+To accomplish the resolution of 1/360 of signal period, F_Logic is always 360 times higher than the frequency of the output signals (F_Out).

-By reconfiguring the PLL, we will be changing it's internal counter variables M, N and C. The output frequency of the PLL, which is the aforementioned F_Logic, can be calculated as:
+By reconfiguring the PLL, it's internal counter variables M, N and C will change.
+The output frequency of the PLL, which is the aforementioned F_Logic, can be calculated as:

 F_Logic = (50*M)/(N*C) [MHz]